tammo-v/astro-platform-starter/src/pages/contact.md

 ---
 title: Contact
 layout: ../layouts/Layout.astro
-description: "Direct contact address for early inquiry related to Symbolic Computing."
+description: "Direct contact address for early inquiries related to Symbolic Computing and the authentication patent suite."
 ogTitle: "Contact — Symbolic Computing"
-ogDescription: "For aligned early inquiry: info@symboliccomputing.com"
+ogDescription: "For early inquiries about the authentication suite and partnership discussions: partnerships@symboliccomputing.com"
 ---

 ## Contact

-Symbolic Computing is an independently developed framework for computation, representation, and intelligence.
-The structure is currently being completed and will be released in full once the patent suite is in place.
+Symbolic Computing is developing a portfolio of patents that define device-rooted trust for authentication across networks, peers, IoT, physical access, web services, accounts, checkout, and service-to-service.

-For early inquiry or contact:
+For early inquiries or partnership discussions, please contact:

 info@symboliccomputing.com

-All messages will be read and responded to.
+All messages will be read and responded to directly.